 We have data on 34 companies that use Propel.
-The companies using Propel are most often found in United States and in the Information Technology and Services industry.
-Propel is most often used by companies with 200-500 employees and 10M-50M dollars in revenue.
-Our data for Propel usage goes back as far as 3 years and 3 months.
+The companies using Propel are most often found in United States and in the Computer Software industry.
+Propel is most often used by companies with 50-200 employees and 200M-1000M dollars in revenue.
+Our data for Propel usage goes back as far as 3 years and 11 months.

 We use the best indexing techniques combined with advanced data science to monitor the market share of over 15,000 technology products, including Product Lifecycle Management (PLM).
 By scanning billions of public documents, we are able to collect deep insights on every company, with over 100 data fields per company at an average.
 In the Product Lifecycle Management (PLM) category, Propel has a market share of about 0.1%.
 Other major and competing products in this category include: